bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 ##### Taxonomies

 To connect our documentation site-wide with other sections (news, blog, or articles) we can also add taxonomies to our doc pages.
-This allows to reference them there as related content.
+This allows us to reference them there as related content.

 ### List pages (branch bundles) {#branch-bundles}